Zuha512/OCTANET_MAY/README.md

 # OCTANET_MAY
-a beginner friendly web development tasks to gain knowledge and learn web development activies
+A beginner friendly web development tasks to gain knowledge and learn web development activies experiencing with the support of octanet sevices through an internship programme